ncredinburgh/JavaForSmallTeams/tests/2000_understand_your_options_for_code_reuse.md

 For small simple objects the mother pattern can be used, but this can quickly become a maintenance issue if the objects become more complex over time.

 A better pattern is the Builder pattern, this can have the added advantage of allowing tests to clearly highlight important and unimportant input.

+### Repeated behaviours

+If you are using JUnit then repeated section of code within a test can be packaged and re-used as [custom rules](https://github.com/junit-team/junit/wiki/Rules).